The (logarithmic) least squares optimality of the arithmetic (geometric) mean of weight vectors calculated from all spanning trees for incomplete additive (multiplicative) pairwise comparison matrices: Introduction

+The close relation of Def{\kern0pt}inition 1.2 to Kirchhof{\kern0pt}f's Voltage Law (the signed sum of the potential dif{\kern0pt}ferences around any closed loop is zero) is recalled in Section 3.

-\section{Aggregations of weight vectors calculated from all spanning trees}
+\subsection{Aggregations of weight vectors calculated from all spanning trees}

 The spanning tree approach by Tsyganok \cite{Tsyganok2000,Tsyganok2010} does not assume any distance function or measure of closeness.
-The basic idea is that the set of pairwise comparisons is considered as the union of minimal, connected subsets, or, in graph theoretical terms, spanning trees.
+The basic idea is that the set of pairwise comparisons is considered as the union of minimal, connected subsets, or, in graph-theoretic terms, spanning trees.
 Let $S$ denote the number of all spanning trees of graph $G$.
-Every spanning tree determines a unique weight vector, fitting on the corresponding subset of matrix elements perfectly.
+Every spanning tree determines a unique weight vector f{\kern0pt}itting on the corresponding subset of matrix elements perfectly, as the incomplete pairwise comparison matrix associated to a spanning tree is consistent according to Def{\kern0pt}inition 1.2.
 Given a spanning tree, the calculation of its associated weight vector requires $O(n)$ steps.

 The number of spanning trees can be very large.
 In the special case of complete pairwise comparison matrices, the number of all spanning trees is $S= n^{n-2}$ by Cayley's theorem.
 Another extremal case is when the graph of the incomplete pairwise comparison matrix is itself a tree ($S=1$).
-The enumeration of all spanning trees requires $O(n+m+nS)$ steps, with the algorithm of Gabow and Myers \cite{GabowMyers1978}, where $m$ denotes the number of edges in $G$.

-The computational complexity of calculating all weight vectors, associated to the spanning trees, is $\max\{O(nS), O(n+m+nS) \}$ steps, where $S$, the number of spanning trees, is between 1 and $n^{n-2}$.

 The most natural candidates for the aggregation of weight vectors calculated from all spanning trees are the arithmetic \cite{SirajMikhailovKeane2012a,SirajMikhailovKeane2012b,Tsyganok2000,Tsyganok2010} and the geometric means \cite{LundySirajGreco2017,TsyganokKadenkoAndriichuk2015}.